Rishit-katiyar/wound-healing-simulation/README.md

 # Wound Healing Simulation 🩹💻

 Welcome to the Wound Healing Simulation project!
-This Python simulation models the process of wound healing, incorporating biological principles such as chemotaxis, cell proliferation, differentiation, and apoptosis.
+This Python simulation models the intricate process of wound healing, aiming to provide insights into the dynamic biological mechanisms involved in tissue repair.
+By incorporating principles such as chemotaxis, cell proliferation, differentiation, and apoptosis, the simulation offers a realistic representation of wound healing in biological systems.
+Through an interactive and visually appealing interface, users can observe how different factors influence the progression of wound healing over time.
+Whether you're a student exploring the fundamentals of biology or a researcher investigating tissue regeneration, this simulation serves as a valuable tool for understanding the complexities of wound healing in living organisms.

 <p align="center">
   <img src="https://github.com/Rishit-katiyar/wound-healing-simulation/assets/167756997/ec8b3006-bef3-4d77-82ce-c840f942e3f4" alt="wound_healing_simulation" width="700"/>